mwganson/animator/README.md

     print("This is the final frame in the animation.")
 </pre>

+Assorted variables pre-defined for your use in your python code:<br/>

+##### FreeCAD
+##### App
+##### FreeCADGui
+##### Gui
+##### AnimatorLastFrame (boolean, True = in last frame of animation)
+##### doc
+##### Animator
+##### fp
+##### con (FreeCAD.Console -- e.g. con.PrintMessage("your message\n"))
+##### fp.CurrentFrame -- current frame of the animation loop (starts with 1)
+##### props -- list of strings of the properties in the VariablesNNN enumerations.
+For example, if Variable001 = "Sketch.Constraints.Width" then props[0] = "Constraints.Width".
+##### objs -- list of objects referenced in the VariablesNNN properties.
+For example, if Variable001 = Cylinder.Height, then objs[0] = the Cylinder document object.
+##### setExpression(idx,expr) -- sets the value of objs[idx] property props[idx] to expr.
+Example, if Variable002 = "Cylinder.Radius", then setExpression(1,"2.5") sets Cylinder.Radius to the expression "2.5".
+Other example: setExpression(1, "Box.Height")  The parameter idx is the index into the props and objs lists, which are 0-indexed.
+##### getValue(idx) -- gets the value of the props[idx] at this point in the animation loop.
+If you want to get and set values for a property easily in this manner, then select them for the various VariableNNN properties and set the VariableNNN Step property to 0.
+That way they're not being animated in the loop, but your code has easy access to them for setting and retrieving values.

+### Run Macro String (boolean)
+Default: True.
+Set to False if you don't want to run the string in Macro String each time through the loop.
+(Note: The string is not run if it contains the default values, which are all just comments, anyway.)
+### Macro String (String list)
+Default: Some commented lines to give some quick help for getting started.
+Add your own code to the bottom of the list or delete the comments and substitute your own code.
+Each item in the list is its own python line of code, so be sure to add spaces to the front where indenting is needed for that line.
+You can copy/paste code into the string list editor.
 ### Run Macro (boolean)
 Default: True.
 Set to False if you don't want the macro file to be executed each frame during the loop.
 ### Macro File (File)